beejjorgensen/cs344_curriculum/week08/exploration-8.2.md

 particular chunk of the page table exists, and a physical address of where that page table chunk is if it does exist.

-Since each chunk of the page table can holds many virtual mappings, the directory can be smaller by that same factor.
+Since each chunk of the page table can hold many virtual mappings, the directory can be smaller by that same factor.

 The trade-off is that now we have to do two memory lookups for each